 In the late 1990’s the insurance industry manufactured a way where the client could choose on an annual basis to forego their right to a steady fixed interest rate in hopes of participating in double-digit market returns with no downside market risk.

-Indexed Universal Life was born, but hardly a big seller yet.
+Indexed Universal Life was born, but was hardly a big seller yet.

 Throughout the “Dot-Com Era” the S&P 500 more than tripled in value between 1995-1999 and the Nasdaq quintupled during the same period.
 The pure uncapped participation offered by VUL offered seemed to be a much more attractive insurance choice than IUL.